innovationOUtside/ouseful_jupyterlite_utils/README.md

 """
 ```

+Files included in the distribution that apear in the file browser can be found on the path `/files`.

-In some cases, you may be able to use trick when trying to load files from the "local" Jupterlite filesystem via the file URL (does not work on `try.jupyter.org`).
+In some cases, you may be able to the `guess_domain()` trick when trying to load files from the "local" Jupterlite filesystem via the file URL (this does not work when on the `try.jupyter.org` domain).
 In other cases, you may need to find the domain name *and the path to the distribution* as well as data directory path.

 For example in the [https://jupyterlite.github.io/demo/lab/index.html](https://jupyterlite.github.io/demo/lab/index.html) demo, `guess_domain()` returns 'https://jupyterlite.github.io' but the environment actually lives at `https://jupyterlite.github.io/demo/`.
 Files can be downloaded from the environment on the path `JUPYTERLITE_DOMAIN/PATH/files/`.

 For the JupyterLite demo environment, the `files` path is `https://jupyterlite.github.io/demo/files/`.
 Files can then be downloaded by adding the file browser path to a file, for example: `https://jupyterlite.github.io/demo/files/data/iris.csv`.

-This package is based on various handy tricks collected from various sources.
+### How do I reset a modified, distributed file back to the original?

+If a file is shipped with the JupyterLite distribution, you can open it, edit it, and save the modified version to browser storage.
+To reet the file to the original, shipped version, just delete it...
+This will delete it from the browser storage and it will reappear in its original form.
+(If for some reason it doesn't reappear after deleting it, just reload the JupyterLite enviroment.)

+### How do I use `requests`'?

+The `requests` package doesn't work out of the can, but here's a way round it for now... [*Making the Python requests module work in Pyodide*](https://bartbroere.eu/2021/11/05/pyodide-requests/) and [`bartbroere/pyodide-requests`](https://github.com/bartbroere/pyodide-requests).

 ### Load in file from remote URL

 We can easily read in a file from a remote URL using `pyodide.open_url(url)`: